Jack Burroughs: Career

 Burroughs started his career in the youth system at Coventry City before making his debut in an EFL Trophy game against Forest Green Rovers coming on as a 62nd minute substitute for Jak Hickman.

 Making his debut Jack became the first player born in this millennium to represent Coventry City.

 A week later, Jack signed his first professional contract at the club, joining on a two-year deal.

 In December 2019, Jack joined Nuneaton Borough on a one-month loan deal.
 A year later he went on loan to Gloucester City for a month.

-On 6 August 2021 Burroughs joined Scottish Premiership side Ross County on a season long loan.
+On 6 August 2021, Burroughs joined Scottish Premiership side Ross County on a season long loan.

+On 2 June 2023, Burroughs signed a new two-year contract with Coventry City until 2025.

+On 10 August 2023, Burroughs joined Lincoln City on a season long loan.
+He made his Imps debut in a 3-0 win against Wycombe Wanderers coming off the bench on 12 August 2023.
+He scored his first goal in an EFL Trophy match against Notts County on 7 November 2023.

+On 20 August 2024, Burroughs joined Kilmarnock on a season long loan.
+In January 2025, Burroughs was recalled by Coventry and ended his loan spell with Kilmarnock.
+He was released following the end of the 2024–25 season..

+On 29 May 2025, Burroughs signed a two-year deal at Northampton Town.

 International career

-Burroughs was selected for the Scotland under-19 team in January 2019, making his debut 17 February against Azerbaijan in a 2–0 win.
-His younger brother George Burroughs was also selected for Scotland a week later and made his debut on 8 February against Hungary under-17's in a 2–1 victory.
+Burroughs was selected for the Scotland under-19 team in January 2019, making his debut on 17 February against Azerbaijan in a 2–0 win.
+His younger brother George Burroughs was also selected for Scotland a week later and made his debut on 8 February against Hungary under-17s in a 2–1 victory.

-Jack scored his first goal for Scotland U19's against Turkey U19's in a 2019 UEFA European Under-19 Championship qualification match.
+Jack scored his first goal for Scotland U19s against Turkey U19s in a 2019 UEFA European Under-19 Championship qualification match.

-In May 2021, he received his first call-up to the Scotland U21's to face Northern Ireland U21 in June 2021.
+In May 2021, he received his first call-up to the Scotland U21s to face Northern Ireland U21 in June 2021.